Considerations and planning

 That information will allow you to better plan for the downtime window you will need.

 A migration requires substantial free disk space, as it makes an entire copy of the database and creates temporary files.
 It is also recommended taking a backup of your production store in case something goes wrong.
 Because of the reasons listed above, it is good to reserve two times the size of the database directory (three times in case you take a backup beforehand) for migration purposes.

-Neo4j 4.x requires Java 11.
-This is a change from the previous required Java 8 on 3.x., and it is especially important if you have any other Java applications running on that machine.
-You need to make sure those applications are compatible with Java 11 as well.
+If you have other Java applications running on the machine hosting Neo4j, make sure those applications are compatible with the Java version your Neo4j is running on.
 Alternatively, you should configure to run multiple JDKs on the same machine.

 With the introduction of multiple databases, the rules for naming a database have changed.
 For example, it is no longer possible to use an underscore in a database name.
 For a full list of naming rules, see Operations Manual → Administrative commands.